ampzord/Framework-Data-Exchange/README.md

 On Windows run ```influxd.exe``` in influxdb-1.8.10-1 folder to start influxDB.

-Install Mosquitto Broker and make sure it is running using:
+Install Mosquitto Broker and make sure the port 1883 is listening:

 ```sh
 netstat -an